6.1.1. Working with controller in Labview¶

 The rightmost block is a “Move settings” dialog, which demonstrates how you can load and save settings to the controller.
 When you press its “GET” button current movement settings are loaded into the fields below this button and the “SET” button sends values from its edit fields to the controller.

 Example source can be viewed by entering edit mode.
 The example queries the controller status in an infinite loop and outputs the results.
-If you press any button on the front panel the corresponding functional block of the example is run.
+If you press any button on the front panel, the corresponding function block of the example will be launched.

-The example uses libximc library functions.
+LabVIEW uses the libximc library to interact with controllers.
+The interface is accessible via LabVIEW is completely analogous to the libximc library interface.
+A detailed description of the functions, data structures and flags can be downloaded from this link.
 Each function has a corresponding subVI module, which has inputs and outputs corresponding to input and output parameters of this function.
 To call any libximc function one should first enumerate devices by using “device_enumerate”, then pick any device from the list and open it using “open_device” function, then pass resulting handle to desired libximc function.
 After you’re finished using the device it should be closed with “close_device” function.

 Let’s review how to create a simple Labview program with libximc library using “Ximc simple example.vi”.